 Ready to brew?
-On its own, saffron can have a strong, earthy taste that edges on bitter.
-Many tea-lovers suggest pairing it with other flavorings like lemon, cardamom, or mint.
+On its own, saffron can have a strong, earthy taste that edges bitter.
+Many tea lovers suggest pairing it with other flavorings like lemon, cardamom, or mint.
 (Saffron and mint?
 Sounds like a recipe for clear skin success!)

 HELPS WITH: environmental damage, anti-aging, immunity, detoxification, digestion

 Surprise!
 Did you even know that you could eat dandelions?
 It turns out that these cheerful weeds are edible, from use in salads to old-school dandelion wine.

 As for tea, you can brew an herbal infusion from dandelion petals or roots.
 Smoky, toasty dandelion root tea is especially full of antioxidants and immune boosters that are good for your skin (and your health in general).

 Dandelion’s antioxidants help protect your skin from damage while supporting your immune system to defend against harmful bacteria like C. acnes — aka, the bacteria behind many of your breakouts.